Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Yan nodded.
 He could respect that.
 "What friends?" he asked instead.

 "They’re both *big* ol’ Sky-Thinkin’ types, from Sky-Thinkin’ Clans.
 The first’a them, Gyotin?
 He thinks we lost our gods a long time ago and it made us weaker.
 We ain’t told him about the Enemy, but he figgered it out from lookin’ an’ thinkin’.
 My other friend, Kureya?
 He says Gyotin’s right but that we didn’t *lose* them; the Enemy took ‘em from us.
-He said…" He sniffed, his ear flicked and he tilted his head back to stare up at a tree in thought as he remembered.
+He said..."
+He sniffed, his ear flicked and he tilted his head back to stare up at a tree in thought as he remembered.
 "He said we’ll never know what we lost.
-For all we know, they’re the ones who, uh…"
+For all we know, they’re the ones who, uh..."

 Yan gave him a moment to think before nudging him.
-"Who…?"
+"Who...?"

 "...You an’ the humans, you both have about as many women as men.
 One for one.
 Right?"